usetrmnl/trmnl-display/README.md

 ./trmnl-display
 ```

-On the first run you'll be asked to provide your API Key.
-If you're using TRMNL's native application at usetrmnl.com, find it at https://usetrmnl.com/devices/current/edit.
+On the first run you'll be asked to provide your Device API Key.
+If you're using TRMNL's native application at usetrmnl.com, go to https://usetrmnl.com/devices/current/edit and find the key under the Developer Perks section.

 If you're using a [BYOS solution](https://docs.usetrmnl.com/go/diy/byos), find your API key from that implementation's settings screen.
 You will also need to change the `base_url` to point to your server.
 See **Configuration** for more details.